genecc04/AnchorPass/readme.md

 # AnchorPass (PySide6)

+AnchorPass is a personal upskilling and self improvement project, developed to test and showcase my skills in building a functional desktop application.
+Initially designed for my own use, the project grew into a larger offering when I realized that not everyone can afford subscription based password managers.
+As a result, I've decided to make it available to everyone, in the hopes that it can offer a free and accessible solution for secure password management, while also focusing on self improvement and enhancing the software’s quality to meet industry standards.

-AnchorPass is a desktop password manager built with PySide6 and SQLite, featuring a clean, keyboard-friendly UI, built-in password generator, TOTP authenticator, and automatic backups.
-It uses strong, modern cryptography to protect your vault while giving you practical tools like status-based lifecycle management, folder-like categories, and flexible column and view customization for your entries.
+AnchorPass is built with PySide6 and SQLite, featuring a clean, keyboard-friendly UI, a built-in password generator, TOTP authenticator, and automatic backups.
+It uses strong, modern cryptography to protect your vault while offering practical tools such as status-based lifecycle management, folder-like categories, and flexible column and view customization for your entries.

 ## Features